 To help you stick to your plans to learn something new — or rediscover an old hobby — we've rounded up ten of the best short courses in Sydney.
 From woodwork to creative writing, you're sure to find something that piques your interest.
 Happy learning.

 Imagine being able to tell your mates that the bench they're admiring in your living room was handmade.
 By you.
 In three hours.
-In this introductory class by Marrickville's Makerspace & Co, you'll learn the principles of woodworking by building a five-plank bench that you'll get to take home.
+Marrickville's Makerspace & Co. is always running a few introductory woodwork courses, where you can learn how to make everything from a wooden bench to a picture frame.
 Even better?
-You'll be able to use the skills you learn to make your own tables, dressers, and stools, too.
+You'll be able to use the skills you learn to make whatever else you need, too.
 Before you know it, you'll be filling your home with handmade wooden furniture.

 It's not easy being a creative and having to deal with the challenges of performance anxiety, creative blocks and procrastination on a regular basis.
 Luckily, the folks over at The Indigo Project are experts at helping people learn how to nourish a headspace where calmness and creativity flourish.
 In their eight-week 'Get Your Shit Together' course tailored especially for creatives, you'll learn how to use mindfulness to develop positive creative habits and gain skills to deal with common creative challenges.

 Where: The Indigo Project, 33 Foster Street, Surry Hills.

 If you fancy yourself a bit of a writer, sharpen your skills with the Australian Writers' Centre's Intro to Creative Writing five-week evening course.
 This class — taught by professional authors — will equip you with the tools to develop story ideas, create compelling characters, and structure your plots.
 You'll be penning an epic work of fiction in no time.

 When: Dates vary, but the next course starts on June 5.

 Where: Australian Writers' Centre, 55 Lavender Street, Milsons Point.